Getting Started with Self-Hosted XAI Router

 Network | Internet Access | Internet Access |

-Instance Recommendation: We recommend a Linux server with root access, preferably located overseas.
-An AWS t3.small instance (2-core CPU, 2GB Memory, 10GB+ Disk) or an equivalent machine is a good choice.
+Instance Recommendation: We recommend using a Linux server with root privileges, such as an AWS t3.small (2 CPU Cores, 2GB Memory, 8GB+ Disk) or an equivalent instance.

 1.2 Domain Requirements

-Before deployment, you need to prepare three domain names that are resolved to your server's IP address, for example:
+Before deployment, please prepare three domains that are resolved to your server's IP address, for example:

 2. Deployment Steps

-This document will guide you through the process of deploying XAI Router on your own server.
-The deployment relies on Docker and Docker Compose, so please ensure your server has the necessary environment set up.
+This guide will walk you through deploying XAI Router on your own server.
+The process relies on Docker and Docker Compose, so please ensure your server has the appropriate environment set up.

 Step 1: Install Docker

-We recommend using the official Docker script for installation, which supports most major Linux distributions.
+We recommend installing Docker using the official script, which supports most major Linux distributions.

 curl -fsSL https://get.docker.com -o get-docker.sh